SSraman/Blogger-Table-Of-Contents/README.md

 &lt;/script&gt;
 &lt;/b:if&gt;
 </code><br>
-For more information regarding how to use thi script inline, Refer This Page.
+For more information regarding how to use thi script inline,<a href="https://css-magz.blogspot.com/2020/11/how-to-add-table-of-contents-in-blogger.html"> Refer This Page</a>.

 <h3>Troubleshooting</h3>
 Make sure you have enabled JavaScript in your browser.
 This script won't work for <code>&lt;noscript&gt;</code> users.